TinyGateway PoE BLE User Guide

 Transport Protocols

-The transport protocol defines the network protocol used from the gateway to send the data to an endpoint.
+The transport protocol defines the network protocol used by the gateway to send the data to an endpoint.

 Not all encodings are available for all transport protocols (i.e. Raw bytes encoding cannot be used for HTTP transport protocol).